 Full compliance with all healthcare standards and regulations

-In the case where a chatbot deals with a personal health information (PHI), processes or transmits it to authorized parties, this virtual assistant has to meet all healthcare regulation requirements, such as the Health Insurance Portability and Accountability Act (HIPAA).
+In the case where a chatbot deals with personal health information (PHI), processes or transmits it to authorized parties, this chatbot has to meet all healthcare regulation requirements, such as the Health Insurance Portability and Accountability Act (HIPAA).